bieli/posts-counts-stats--wp-plugin/README.md

 There are links on count number with redirect to posts list and filter for particular year and month, so you can review posts from selected year and month.

+There is additional dashboard widget for WP admin cocpit main page (with only yearly summaries of posts counts).

 ## How to install inside Wordpress

 Compatibility with WP versions from `6.1.x` to `6.7.x` (not tested with WP dev/trunk branch!).